Blosc/JBlosc/Benchmarks.md

 echo "Done!";
 ```
+5. Compile jvm-compressor-benchmark as it is stated in its instructions±

+ant compile

+6. Run the benchmark

-You can use cygwin on windows, in order tu run this shell, or create .bat equivalent file
+You can use cygwin on windows, in order tu run the shell , or create .bat equivalent file